isbeorn/nina.docs/docs/tabs/equipment/weather.md

 ![Weather](../../images/tabs/weather.PNG)

-Currently the followind devices are compatible with N.I.N.A.:
+Currently the following devices are compatible with N.I.N.A.:

 1. Any ASCOM-compatible devices